AndreaGonzato/WeatherStation/README.md

 ## Warnings
 The system is not fully tested.

-The system after 4,294,967,295 milliseconds ≃ 49 days could crash due to overflow (not yet tested).
+The system after 4,294,967,295 milliseconds ≃ 49 days could crash due to overflow (not tested yet).

 ## Credits
 All the software is open source and developed by Andrea Gonzato